Axym-Labs/TRL/README.md

 fields at the first layer.
 In later layers, some neurons specialize by activating only for some types of input.

-- Repository of the paper "**Temporal Regularized Learning: Self-Supervised learning local in space and time**"
+- This is the repository of the paper "**Temporal Regularized Learning: Self-Supervised learning local in space and time**"
 - Train a TRL model with `train.py`.
 - `trl/config/configurations.py` contains functions that modify the setup, e.g. modify the model architecture.

-- Link to the paper: https://axym.org/files/TRL.pdf
+-